 International climate services providers are already providing such tailored services, often without cooperation of and coordination with the NHMSs or the data they generate.
 However, the forecasts and products developed by the private sector can often be improved by the provision of accurate, reliable and consistent data from the NHMSs.
 This would involve the NHMSs increasing their capacity to provide products for model input, forecast verification and development of improved Model Output Statistics (MOS).
 Consequently, if the quality of the services that the NHMSs provide to the private sector improves, then the NHMSs could partner with companies and provide a competitive advantage in an increasingly crowded marketplace.
-This is particularly true for specialised private weather companies sell such data to organisations for forecasts, climate modelling and other diverse applications.
+This is particularly true for specialised private weather companies115 that focus on the bundling of basic climate and weather data from satellites and ground observation networks.
+These companies sell such data to organisations for forecasts, climate modelling and other diverse applications.
 Specialised private weather companies could assist NHMSs to develop their capacity to participate in the private weather market.
 Successful entry into this market requires very specific technical and commercial skillsets because it is not only highly competitive but also extremely price- and value-sensitive.